jhiesey/stream-http/README.md

   * 'prefer-fast': Deprecated; now a synonym for 'default', which has the same performance characteristics as this mode did in versions before 1.5.

+* `options.timeout` allows setting a timeout for XHR and fetch (if supported by the browser).
+This is a limit on how long the entire process takes from beginning to end.
+Note that this is not the same as the node `setTimeout` functions, which apply to pauses in data transfer over the underlying socket.

 ### Features missing compared to Node

 * `http.Agent` is only a stub